ctross/DieTryin/README.md

  setup_folders(path, add=games_to_add)
 ```

-By default, data storage is set up only for the RICH games.
-If one wants to also collect data on other questions or games, simply create folders for those questions/games by including them in the games_to_add vector.
+By default, data storage is set up only for RICH games.
+If you would like to also collect data on other questions or games, simply create folders for those questions/games by including them in the games_to_add vector.

 Image standardization and survey creation
 ------